openreplay/documentation/content/deployment/deploy-scaleway.md

 8. SSH Keys: Make sure you already have a key associated with your project so you can connect to your instance
 9. Click 'Create a new instance'

+> **Note:** The SMTP ports (25, 465, 587) are blocked by default by Scaleway.
+Your OpenReplay instance won't be able to send emails unless you enable SMTP from your security group configuration.
+To do so, check this [quick tutorial](https://www.scaleway.com/en/faq/why-can-i-not-send-any-email/).

 ## Deploy OpenReplay

 1. Make sure your instance is `Started` then connect to it: